Hixson woman reunites with paramedics who saved her life

 When Derrick and Aaron arrived at the Hardiman house hold on July 10th, they noticed Donna was sweating and were concerned she may be having a cardiac event.

-They put an EKG monitor on her confirming this was a dire situation.
-Believing their time was limited the two rushed Donna to the nearest hospital where she immediately went into surgery.
+They put an EKG monitor on her and confirmed this was a dire situation.
+Believing their time was limited, the two rushed Donna to the nearest hospital where she immediately went into surgery.

 "My heart surgeon told me, this guy is part of the reason I was here," said Donna.